Chart Color Schemes

 Hillcrest has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects likely influencing the area.
-Notable ones are Ember by Azure (formerly Augusta Parkway Estate Expansion), The Avenues at Browns Plains, Logan Metro Sports Park, and Browns Plains Central.
-Below is a list detailing those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified eight projects that may impact the area.
+Notable projects include Ember by Azure (formerly Augusta Parkway Estate Expansion), The Avenues at Browns Plains, Logan Metro Sports Park, and Browns Plains Central.

 Professional plan users can use the search below to filter and access additional projects.